eddmann/eddmann.github.io/_posts/2014/2014-03-06-using-iterative-deepening-depth-first-search-in-python.md

 ---
 layout: post
-title: "Using Iterative deepening depth-first search in Python"
+title: 'Using Iterative deepening depth-first search in Python'
-meta: "Example usage of the Iterative deepening depth-first algorithm."
+meta: 'Example usage of the Iterative deepening depth-first algorithm.'
 ---

 Iterative deepening depth-first search (IDDFS) is an extension to the 'vanilla' depth-first search algorithm, with an added constraint on the total depth explored per iteration.